 Why You Need to Hire a Lawyer

-Appointing a lawyer allows you to examine your options and fight each individual charge.
-In many instances, having a DUI defense lawyer is the difference between the maximum penalties and moderate penalties thanks to an effective plea bargain.
+Appointing a lawyer allows you to examine your options and fight each charge.
+In many instances, having a DUI defense lawyer is the difference between the maximum penalties and moderate penalties, thanks to an effective plea bargain.
 Other times, your DUI lawyer may be able to get pieces of evidence or specific criminal charges dropped because of mistakes made by police or the prosecutor.

 Don’t let one arrest jeopardize your entire future.
-Think about the benefits a Lower Merion DUI lawyer can offer and then contact us today.
+Think about the benefits a Lower Merion DUI lawyer can offer, and then contact us today.

 Contact Our Lower Merion DUI Lawyers

-Any time you face DUI charges in Lower Merion, Montgomery County, or anywhere else in Pennsylvania, know that you have an ally at the Law Offices of Steven E. Kellis waiting to provide you with legal guidance.
+Any time you face DUI charges in Lower Merion, Montgomery County, or anywhere else in Pennsylvania, know that you have an ally at the Law Offices of Steven E. Kellis waiting to provide legal guidance.

 You can schedule a free, confidential, no-obligation case consultation by calling (215) 977-4183 or contacting us online.